juanfer112/recruiter-challenger-pv/1.CastleBlack/readme.md

 ## Your tasks

 1. Implement the endpoints in **./src/api.js** file with the most suitable code for players and objects management REST API.
 You will find detailed instructions in this file.:ballot_box_with_check:
 2. Write some tests for your code.
-Use test folder for this purpose.
+Use test folder for this purpose.:ballot_box_with_check:
 3. Answer all commented questions you find in the code.:ballot_box_with_check:

 **QUESTION: why this endpoint blocks the app(router.js)?**